• Skip to primary navigation

 There isn’t much to say here except that essentially you only need 3 ingredients to make crisps!
 Isn’t it one of the easiest things you make?

-• rice paper wrappers – The best type to make rice paper chips are the ones that are made from 100% rice flour.
-You can find info about the different types, brands and how to choose among them in our complete guide.
+• rice paper wrappers – The best type to make rice paper chips are the ones that are made from 100% rice flour since they are thicker.
+Super thing rice paper sheets will be too delicate and they break apart easily when you try to grab one.

 • vegetable oil – sunflower or coconut oil (any which is high heat resistant)